MultiPaper/MultiPaper/MULTIPAPER_YAML.md

 intensive at higher player counts, and can be disabled if you do not use permissions, or have a permissions manager that already syncs the permissions between servers.

+`reducePlayerPositionUpdatesInUnloadedChunks`
+Enabling this will prevent a player's position being updated every tick on external servers that don't have the player's chunk loaded.
+This will mean that if you teleport to the player, you will be teleported to an outdated location.
+`Player.getLocation()` will also return an outdated location for external players in unloaded chunks.